B01803717/CS2951F-Final-Project/README.md

 # CS2951F-Final-Project
-This is a CS2951F final project, and the contributors are: Shilong Wu, Yinglong Li, and Yiran Shao
+This is a CS2951F final project about: Focal Modulation - Prioritized Experience Replay - Simplified Transformer DQN, and the contributors are: Shilong Wu, Yinglong Li, and Yiran Shao